OmegaAOL/Firefox-3-Theme-NEW/README.md

 *Windows 2000 users can use Classic Theme Restorer with FX52 or Mypal 68 with the older version of this theme linked above.
 It is 100% compatible.
 You will need to have the Windows 2000 Extended Kernel installed first, otherwise you're stuck with Firefox 12.*

+*Windows 98 users have the same options as Windows 2000 users, except they can use KernelEx instead of the 2000 Extended Kernel*

 # Requirements

 **YOU MUST HAVE FIREFOX 89 OR ABOVE!!!**